Below are answers to some frequently asked questions regarding the CORD O & E Standardized Letter of Evaluation (SLOE) from Medical Students.

 Q. Can I have the eSLOE in word format?

 A. No, the new SLOE is only available on the new eSLOE website.
 This is to ensure uniformity in the SLOE and that the SLOE is being completed by the proper faculty.
-(Alternate SLOEs are only available in PDF format)
+(ALL SLOEs are only available in the online form format)

 Q. Can I use an old SLOE template if I have them completed earlier?